 Here are the teams coming out:

 The Burton boys started as listless as one might expect, and so did their fans.
 We all just stood and watched, mostly, as Rovers dominated the ball, created ever-more-dangerous chances, and then scored on a corner.
 I would find out later it was an own goal, but Rovers were certainly “good for it,” as they say.
 The first half ended with the visitors ahead, the terrace frustrated, and my feet and legs starting to hurt.
 I had walked all over town for the afternoon, and it was just yesterday I was having my zombie day after flying from the states.
-And I’m 50.
+And I was 50 at the time.

 The Brewers came out swinging in the second half and got one back within 10 minutes.
 From then on, for a relegation scrap in the second tier, it was entertaining stuff.
 We had shots, “oh dear” moments, hard fouls, questionable calls, and witty banter.
 We were close enough to the players that when Rovers’ winger called for the ball, somebody in the back row could call out “Forget it, they know you’re shit!” and the whole stand could laugh.